mmistakes/minimal-mistakes/_posts/2018-05-18-A-Toasty-Pomodoro-Timer.md

     # worth
 ```

-It's worth noting that there is a lot of fun stuff you can do with audio here, I just wanted to keep things simple (uh whoops) for this post so I didn't take advantage of playing any external files, but you can find more about using custom sound with BurntToast [here](https://king.geek.nz/2018/04/02/crouton-sounds/).
+It's worth noting that there is a lot of fun stuff you can do with audio here, I just wanted to keep things simple for this post so I didn't take advantage of playing any external files, but you can find more about using custom sounds with BurntToast [here](https://king.geek.nz/2018/04/02/crouton-sounds/).

-## Closing thoughts
-One of my favorite things about PowerShell is how it not only enables you to do powerful stuff, it also allows you to be expressive and is just plain fun!
-The function is by no means complete and there are a lot of cool things that you can do with it still:
-- Play an mp3 when your toast completes
-- Add a -Silent parameter
-- Write pomodoro info to a logfile to keep track of your day
-- Customize $messages and put your own happy reminders in there.
--
-- Whatever your heart desires

 ## Finished Function

+Feel free to throw it into your profile.
+Better yet, throw it into your editor of choice and make it yours :)
+I'll keep an updated version [here](https://github.com/AndrewPla/PowerShell-Toolery-and-Foolery/tree/master/Start-PomodoroTimer)

 ```powershell
 function Start-PomodoroTimer